Useful Links

 • Kid Help Phone – Self Injury

 • Youth Beyond Blue – An Australian site with information, resources, quizzes and support for young people dealing with depression and/or anxiety.
-There are significant lists of anxiety, suicide prevention, alcohol and drugs, discrimination, depression, pregnancy, bullying (including cyber), self-harm, grief and loss, LGBTI etc. Check the excellent RESILIENCE diagram.
+There are significant lists of anxiety, suicide prevention, alcohol and drugs, discrimination, depression, pregnancy, bullying (including cyber), self-harm, grief and loss, LGBTI, etc. Check the excellent RESILIENCE diagram.
 A YouTube presentation is also available.

 back to top